aeyage/qwen2-vl/README.md

 # Qwen2-VL Model

-This codebase contains source code for fine-tuning the Qwen2-VL VLM from Alibaba Cloud on custom datasets using Hugging Face datasets.
+This codebase contains the script for fine-tuning the Qwen2-VL VLM from Alibaba Cloud on custom datasets using Hugging Face datasets.
 It features a Gradio web interface and a python script for command-line execution.

 ## Features

-- Finetune Qwen2-VL model on custom HuggingFace datasets
+- Fine tune Qwen2-VL model on custom Hugging Face (HF) datasets
 - Gradio web interface for interactive model training
 - Command-line script for batch processing
-- Customizable training parameters
+- Customisable training parameters
 - Validation during training

 ## Installation